 Aspects of technique, musicianship, repertoire, preparation to perform in departmental recitals as assigned by the instructor and for the end-of-semester jury.
 May not be taken for audit.
 May be repeated for credit.
-Music fees applied (see current fee schedule).

 MLC 111 Applied Lessons: Composition (1-3 credits)